Join me in the micro mindful movement for chronic pain and fatigue revolution.

 The complexity in yoga for chronic pain and fatigue

 When we have extra challenges to think through, we need to be extra mindful.

 There is some complexity involved in practicing yoga when you have chronic issues.
 This is why it can be helpful to see a teacher privately – either for some initial guidance or ongoing personalised work.

 There are several types of yoga, many asana (poses) to choose from and we need to choose sequences that make sense for our current context.
 The other bonus when your work with a private yoga teacher, is that you can create a homework plan so that you can continue your work between sessions, equipping you further.

 As an example of the complexity – I have severe, recurring trigger points in my neck and shoulders.
 Holding poses that activate these muscles for up to five minutes (yin yoga) is not a good idea for me.
 I have a heat intolerance so hot yoga isn’t for me.
 The fibromyalgia and poor tense fascia responds well when given a chance to gently release.
 So I gravitate toward slow flow and gentle yoga.

 Would you like a private session with Melissa to chat through coaching and/or yoga?
-Book your complimentary chat here.
+Book your complimentary virtual coffee and yoga chat here.
 Packages start from $150 per month for two personalised sessions based on your goals and context, we also look at small, sustainable changes to help you in your journey.
 Because chronic pain and fatigue are whole of life, we will work the same way!